-In Australia, special tax incentives can be granted at the local (property), territory (income) or national (income, GST) level.
-In May 2015, the Abbott Government has announced a tax break for small business providing a temporary increase to the instant asset write-off, allowing small businesses to claim back purchases of up to \$20,000.
+In Australia, special tax incentives can be granted at the local (property), state (income) or national (income, GST) level.
+In May 2015, the Abbott-Truss Coalition Government announced a tax break for small business providing a temporary increase to the instant asset write-off, allowing small businesses to claim back purchases of up to \$20,000.
 This applies to businesses with an annual turnover under \$2 million for the next two years.